derat/intransigence/README.md

 `<text-size></text-size>` can be used to change the size of the contained text.
 Valid boolean attributes for the opening tag include `small` and `tiny`.

+## AMP-only content

+`<amp-only></amp-only>` can be used to denote content that's only relevant for the AMP version of the page.
+The enclosed markup will be wrapped in an HTML comment in the non-AMP version.

+## Links

+A link to a page can be suffixed with `!force_amp` or `!force_nonamp` to force it to always be rewritten to the AMP or non-AMP version of the page.